beehead/nmap_scan_vulnerscom/README.md

 ## description
 Script runs nmap with vulnerscom script and send results on email, ispired by Flan scan.
 You need installed tar, git, nmap, nmap-scripts, mailutils, xsltproc and file scan.ips containing list of IP addresses, in working directory.
 Tested on Debian 9.

-To run use `./scan.sh`, no parameters needed.
+To run use `./scan.sh` as root, no parameters needed.